 You will leave Summit’s program with the knowledge and expertise to succeed in an entry-level HVAC technician job.

-Summit College’s nine-month HVAC program is offered at all three campuses: Colton, El Cajon and Santa Ana.
+Summit College’s nine-month HVAC program is offered at all three campuses: San Bernardino, El Cajon and Santa Ana.
 Classes are offered during the day and at night.
 The program’s length allows students to enter the field in a short amount of time.
 Summit’s program provides valuable experience you need to land entry-level positions.

 Stand out from your peers with a quality HVAC education.
 Discover the Summit Difference.
 Get started today at Summitcollege.Edu.